Brigshaw High School: History

 The school was opened in September 1972 with only 3 buildings within the school grounds, the main block, music and the sports block.
 In the first academic year, the school consisted of a first and second year from feeder schools and additional pupils from Sherburn High School.
 The first headmaster was a Mr Rollinson.
 The school's first musical production, 'The Boyfriend' was performed in 1978 followed by 'Oliver' in 1979.
 A new block, 'De-Lacy', was built in the mid-1980s to cope with school growth.

 In September 2004 the school became a specialist Language College as part of the UK's Specialist schools programme.
 Feeder schools include Colton Primary School, Swillington Primary School, Great and Little Preston Primary School, Kippax North Junior and Infant School, Allerton Bywater Primary, Methley Primary schools, Kippax Ash Tree Primary school and Kippax Greenfields Primary school.
 In the 2016 curriculum, Brigshaw had successfully changed from a language college to a national academy.
 In July 2016, the school established the Brigshaw Learning Partnership, which includes nearby schools such as Kippax Ash Tree, Kippax North, Allerton Primary and Swillington Primary.

 On 9 June 2016, David Cameron came to Brigshaw to tell students and staff about the EU Referendum, as part of his trail.

-Until the 2019 academic year, the uniform for the school was different to most schools, with the uniform only being a polo shirt and trousers, with trainers, however, they have recently changed the uniform to a blazer with a shirt and tie, and students are required to wear trousers or a skirt with the school logo on, they also have to now wear standardised school shoes.
+Until the 2019 academic year, the uniform for the school was different to most schools, with the uniform only being a polo shirt and trousers, however, they have recently changed the uniform to a blazer with a shirt and tie, and students are required to wear trousers or a skirt with the school logo on.